A Path to Impact

 Bioengineering is an interdisciplinary field that applies engineering principles and quantitative methods to advance knowledge at the molecular, cellular, tissue, organ, and system levels, and to develop new biologicals, materials, devices, and processes.
 Bioengineers invent new materials to repair musculoskeletal injuries, sense physiological markers (like blood sugar) in the body, regenerate tissue and build interfaces between computers and the nervous system.

 Undergraduate bioengineering minor students have access to state of the art facilities and many opportunities to acquire cutting-edge skills.
-Get a peek into Professor Jonathan Reeder's wearable sensors class and see how students at the Knight Campus repurpose newfound engineering skills into their own research.
+Get a peek into a wearable sensors class and see how undergraduate students at the Knight Campus repurpose newfound engineering skills into their own research.

 Undergraduate Minor in Bioengineering